 - Any item on which reduced rate applied, for its shipping costs you need to charge reduced rate VAT (5%).

 - If you are shipping VAT-exempt items, for their shipping costs you need to charge zero rate VAT (0%).

 What If my Customer is Based in the EU?

-If the EU customers are not VAT registered, you need to charge VAT on goods and also on the cost of shipping.
+If the EU customers are not VAT registered, you need to charge VAT on goods.
+In addition, you must also pay VAT on the cost of shipping.

 Quick Sum Up

 At first, the idea of VAT on shipping costs seems perplexing, however, it’s actually not that complex.
 You have got the answer that if you are charging VAT on your items, you also need to charge VAT on their shipping costs.
-To save your money, it is recommended to choose the cheapest shipping option.
+We recommend using the most cost-effective shipping option to save money.

-No matter you are a self-employed professional, small business, or a large enterprise, our team of VAT experts are well versed in mitigating your VAT and tax liabilities.
+It doesn’t matter whether you are a self-employed professional, small business, or a large enterprise.
+Our team of VAT experts are well versed in mitigating your VAT and tax liabilities.
 Contact our tax team for advice on the capital goods scheme on 020 3441 1258 or email at [email protected]!

-Disclaimer: This blog is intended to provide just the general information on the above topic.
+Disclaimer: This blog provides just the general information on the above topic.